CONTACT US

 Plaque buildup is one of the primary reasons that people need to visit their San Jose dentists regularly.
 No matter how well you care for your teeth at home, it can be difficult to remove all debris from your mouth.
 A toothbrush can only clean so much!
 As you chew throughout the day, plaque is constantly forming on your teeth, gums, and tongue.
 And if it’s not removed in a timely fashion, it can lead to decay or infection.

-This is why you need to visit your dentist in San Jose at least twice a year for a thorough cleaning.
+his is why you need to visit your dentist in San Jose at least twice a year for a thorough cleaning.
 These professional dental cleanings remove built-up plaque and tartar, leaving you with a clean and healthy mouth.
 Even if you don’t have an issue with your oral health at the moment, it’s never a bad idea to get a professional cleaning and exam.
 This way, your dentist can detect any signs of early decay or other issues early on when they’re much easier to treat.
 Plus, they can give you advice on how to improve your at-home oral hygiene routine.
-Practice your flossing technique so that you can effectively remove all traces of plaque from between your teeth and along your gums.
-Then, brush for at least two minutes each time, making sure to brush all surfaces of your teeth.
-Finally, use an alcohol-free mouthwash to further remove any lingering bacteria in your mouth.

 During your routine cleanings, your dentist will also advise you on those areas of your mouth where your brushing and flossing routines need to be improved.
 You will also get suggestions to ensure that you’re performing brushing and flossing correctly, so you get rid of plaque and tartar during your home routine as much as possible.